Fantasy fandom

 Fantasy fandom is a fandom and commonality of fans of the fantasy genre.
 It revolves around popular media franchises belonging to the fantasy genre and can include collective fan works of these fantasy franchises and events that celebrate franchises of the genre as well as characters belonging to that genre.

 Examples of fan clubs devoted to stories and franchises of fantasy and include Disneyana fanclub, and The Tolkien Society in appreciation of works by J. R. R. Tolkien.

-In more recent times, the development of the Internet has also taken fandom communities online.
+Fandom communities also exist on the Internet.